earthly/website/blog/_posts/2022-09-07-python-classes-and-objects.md

  - Classes
  - OOP
  - Objects
-excerpt: "Learn how to work with classes and objects in Python, including creating classes, defining instance attributes and methods, using class variables and methods, and utilizing static methods.
-This tutorial is perfect for developers looking to level up their Python skills and explore object-oriented programming."
+excerpt: Learn how to work with classes and objects in Python in this tutorial.
+Discover how to define attributes and methods, use class variables and methods, and create objects from tuples.
 ---

 If you're a developer looking to level up your Python skills, adding OOP to your Python box can be helpful.
 This tutorial will help you get started with object-oriented programming in Python.